 The good news is that the price of rentals has gone down, so landlords are grudgingly taking in less advance.
 You can actually find a two-bedroom flat or chalet in East Legon from $500 a month.
 Chances are it won’t be modern and glitzy like apartments in Clifton homes.
 These fancy buildings are sprouting everywhere, featuring Lilliputian dwellings for the price of arms and legs.
 Most are thinly built, not sound-proofed and inhabited by people who fear smiling might diminish them.
 The buildings feature swimming pools and gymnasia, with monthly maintenance fees from $300-$500.
 Clearly not for the light of pocket.
 But they have 24-hour security, constant water and emergency generators.
 I do have to say though that the dumsor has greatly improved.
 Power outages are becoming rare.

 If you do find what you love, try not to show enthusiasm.
 Whether you’re buying or renting, the minute you wiggle with excitement, or verbalize it, the price goes up.
 Either the agent got the price wrong in the first place because he/she got the listing through another agent, or it’s a deliberate ploy to reel you in and make the most out of you.
 Sometimes your agent originates the price hike; sometimes it’s the owner.
 Don’t be fooled by the compassionate smiles.
 Greed is rampant.
 Then there are the owners that will sooner have a house stand empty for years than reduce their inflated prices.
 At one home, when my realtor pointed out to the owner that he was losing money, the owner said, “No I’m not.
 Do I feed or clothe the house?”
 But he does feed the house.
-Apartments remain empty because their owners would rather pay maintenance fees than reduce the rent.
+He has to paint it, get someone to stay there, etc. If it’s an apartment, he has to keep paying maintenance fees, and yet apartments remain empty because their owners would rather pay maintenance fees than reduce the rent.
 The concept of rent sale seems an affront to both property and owner, therefore the homes stand in uninhabited defiance.

 In conclusion, if you’re planning on moving back to Ghana, fly down and check out the scene.
 Study the market for a bit, and decide what’s best for you.
 But unless you have a pile of dollars, don’t expect to do it in a couple of weeks, or even a couple of months.
-It’s still worth it.
+It’s still worth it to come back home.
 When you’re sitting at a poolside concert, nibbling on kelewele, that spicy fried plantain, tossing groundnuts into your mouth and toasting your friends, nothing seems to be such a big deal.
 That’s the Ghanaian guide to happiness.